 Many people will leave their first session alternately feeling: relieved, horrified, peaceful, even more anxious, and hopeful, or any combination of these feelings and more.
 Get used to that feeling, because psychotherapy is an experience unlike any other in this world.
 It is powerful, but it can also be a little scary and intimidating.
 Most people who try psychotherapy end up liking it, and appreciating their time with their therapist as a chance to explore new ways of being, of thinking, of feeling.

 Services are offered in person or digitally via Zoom, depending on the client's preference.

-Using a narrative approach, I implement various methods to help clients develop a new understanding of the self, their partner and of the relationship in order to repair and enhance the relationship.
+Using both narrative and psychodynamic approaches, Our therapists implement various methods to help clients develop a new understanding of the self, their partner and of the relationship in order to repair and enhance the relationship.

 School subject choice

 Career changes and suitability

 In therapy, we work collaboratively with clients to solve current problems and help them understand how they interact with their world. we aim to help clients to think differently about their problems and provide them with valuable tools to cope with life’s obstacles.

 Scholastic assessments for high school learners (teenagers) for various reasons such as: